Overview

 TOOLS.md template

 A place to record notes about which tools are configured, any quirks or important details, and which services are connected.
-This is not where tool configuration lives (that's in config.json) — it's context for the agent.
+This is not where tool configuration lives (that's in config.toml) — it's context for the agent.

 How it's used